What is the difference between an Android Phone and a Smartphone?

-The Android phone is a fairly recent development in mobile technology and is a series of mobile devices developed by Google.
+The Android phone is a fairly recent development in mobile technology and is a series of mobile devices developed by Android Inc (later acquired by Google).
 The original Android phones used a modified version of Linux, an open-source operating system developed by Linus Torvalds, who was inspired after working with the command line of the Unix operating system.

 Android phones have come a long way since their first version.
 Today’s Android-powered phones are more advanced than ever.
 Android offers tons of customization options and apps, and it’s the favorite of developers.
 Android is a great operating system, but it’s not for everyone.
 Here are some things you should know about Android before you commit to using it.